TruebitProtocol/truebit-eth-server/README.md

 After having configured a truebit-eth-server installation using the Quickstart instructions, stop the container by exiting from the shell prompt (control-D or exit) and restart the container.
 Be sure to provide appropriate values for the environment variables TBMODE, TBNETWORK, and TBPASS.

-  * Legal values for TBMODE are init, solver, or verifier
+  * Legal values for TBMODE are init, solver, or verifier.
+Default is init.
-  * Legal values for TBNETWORK are mainnet or goerli
+  * Legal values for TBNETWORK are mainnet or goerli.
+Required.
+  * Legal values for TBWALLET are numbers 0-n, which correspond to the wallet/account ID in clef and truebit-os.
+Defaults to 0
   * The value of TBPASS should be set by an appropriate method to maintain privacy/security of that value (e.g., stty -echo, etc.)

 The following example demonstrates launching truebit-eth-server as a solver on the goerli test network.
 Modify environment variable values accordingly for mainnet operations or to function as a verifier.